shefben/shelltabs/README.md

 - Tabs persist for the lifetime of the Explorer window and track the active folder.
 - Session persistence reloads your tabs and islands after Explorer restarts, keeping group collapse state and ordering intact.
 - Dragging tabs or islands shows a translucent preview under the cursor so you can place them precisely before dropping.
-- Optional tagging system that colors file and folder names according to assigned tags.
-- A **Tags** column for Details view that lists tag assignments as a comma-separated string.

 ## Building